justjack555/LOON/README.md

 `list; //Array with flexible length`

-`pair; //Key-value pair where value can be any of the above types `
+`pair; /*Key-value pair where value can be any of the above types.
+The key in a pair is always a string, LOON will handle the type conversion if it is not */`

 `JSON; //Wrapper type that consists of a collection of pairs concatenated
       //Note: This type may not be necessary but may prove convenient`